centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ### Configure Engine

-1. On the poller that will receive the data from the agent, install centreon-engine-opentelemetry package
+1. On the poller that will receive the data from the agent, install the **centreon-engine-opentelemetry** package.

 2. On the poller that will receive the data from the agent, create the following file: